 The Birth Of A Myth

-The plays needed a mythic, mysterious origin story in order to create their collective effect, an effect specifically designed to generate a unifying and great meta-Myth for all the people of Albion.
-The mysterious origin story of the the “sweet swan of Avon” whose poetry who was “not of an age, but for all time”, (25) going from rags to riches, to become more than the national poet: to become a national Myth, a symbol of England itself.
-A commoner with at best a grade school education, son of a leather worker, became the greatest poet and dramatist of all time in the entire world!
-This Myth was part of a new religion called Bardolatry, that sprung up around Shakespeare.
+The plays needed a mythic, mysterious origin story in order to create their intended effect, specifically designed to generate a unifying meta-Myth the people of Albion.
+A mysterious origin story was critical.
+No courtier could be a “sweet swan of Avon”, whose poetry was “not of an age, but for all time”, (25).
+A man who goes from rags to riches, from humble rural origins to rise to astonishing genius, to become even more than the national poet: to become a symbol of England itself.
+A commoner with barely an education, son of a leather worker, from the heartland, became the greatest poet and dramatist in the entire world!
+And such poetry!
+Such insight!
+Such characters, tragic and comic!
+Shakespeare became an emblem of the greatness of England itself.
+This Myth became part of a new religion called Bardolatry, that sprung up in the 17th c around Shakespeare.
 Coincidentally or not, like Jesus of Nazareth the carpenter’s son, the author of the plays needed to be a small town lad, a son of a nobody who would rise to become known as a prophet.
 (1,2)

 The religion of Shakespeare spread throughout England.